 Within Board Policy 5511, grooming guidelines are necessary to promote discipline, maintain order, secure the safety of students, and provide a healthy environment conducive to academic purposes.
-Recognizing the correlation between dress and personal appearance and the way students conduct themselves in school, the following establish expectations for student dress and appearance:
+Recognizing the correlation between dress and personal appearance and the way students conduct themselves in school, the following statements establish expectations for student dress and appearance:

-- Cleanliness and dress are vital not only to the individual but also to those with whom the student shares a classroom. - Students will not wear clothing, hair, or accessories that can be hazardous to them or others during school activities, such as shop, laboratories, athletics, physical education, art, etc. Grooming and dress that prevent the student or others from doing their best work because of blocked vision, restricted movement, or exposure to danger will not be allowed. - Clothing articles that cause undue school maintenance problems, such as heavy boots that cause excessive floor marking or trousers with metal rivets that scratch furniture, must be avoided. - Heavy coats/jackets are not to be worn to classes unless necessitated by heating problems in classrooms. - Backpacks, duffel bags, and purses are to be left in student lockers, unless permission is granted to a student due to medical necessity. - All clothing must be worn in an appropriate manner according to the way it is designed, including underwear, which should remain under garments without being visible, including boxers. - Some form of footwear will be worn at all times. - Styles that create a disruption of the learning process within the classroom must be avoided.
-Specifics that will be interpreted as disruptive to the learning process include:

-Extremely short skirts or shorts

-Tops with bare midriff or see through shirts.

-Shirts/blouses/tops with thin spaghetti straps (sleeveless tops must have straps at least 1-inch wide).
+- Cleanliness and dress are vital not only to the individual but also to those with whom the student shares a classroom. - Students will not wear clothing, hair, or accessories that can be hazardous to them or others during school activities, such as shop class, laboratories, athletics, physical education, art, etc. Grooming and dress that prevent the student or others from doing their best work because of blocked vision, restricted movement, or exposure to danger will not be allowed. - Clothing articles that cause undue school maintenance problems, such as heavy boots that cause excessive floor marking or trousers with metal rivets or the wearing of chains that scratch furniture, will not be allowed. - Heavy coats/jackets are not to be worn to classes unless necessitated by heating problems in classrooms. - Backpacks, duffel bags, and purses are to be left in student lockers, unless permission is granted to a student due to medical necessity. - All clothing must be worn in an appropriate manner according to the way it is designed and must cover all undergarments.
+Fabric covering all private parts must not be see through. - Some form of footwear will be worn at all times. - Styles that create a disruption of the learning process within the classroom must be avoided.
+Specifics that will be interpreted as disruptive to the learning process include: - 1) Extremely short skirts or shorts and tops that are too low cut in the front or back. - 2) Tops that show too much of the midriff or see-through shirts. - 3) Halter or tube tops and sleeveless shirts that are slit below the armpits. - 4) Sleeveless tops must have straps at least 1-inch wide. - 5) Caps, hats, hoods, sunglasses, and visors are not to be worn during the school day.
+The principal will determine the appropriateness of other headgear. - 6) Clothing or apparel with obscene, vulgar, or suggestive language or pictures on it. - 7) Clothing or apparel making references to tobacco and/or alcoholic beverages. - 8) Clothing or apparel referring to illegal drugs in the pictures and/or slogans. - 9) Clothing or apparel that portrays any gang significance, as determined by the administration.